 Being an independent executive can take many forms including Independent Executive,Management Consultant, Coach, Advisor, Board Member and so on.
 Any of these can offer a high amount of flexibility, financial freedom, and challenges.
 This is usually a decision made by an executive and not one done lightly.
 Even those executives who think it was not initially their decision since they all of a sudden found themselves unemployed, do choose it and continue to develop their business or seek full-time employment.

 As mentioned above, most executives choose this career for one of three reasons: freedom of the work, looking for their next full-time role or they are semi-retired/just sold their company, and are transitioning out of a full-time position.

 Freedom of the Work

-Freedom comes in many shapes and sizes for interim executives and management consultants.
+Freedom comes in many shapes and sizes for independent executives and management consultants.
 What I hear most is that they enjoy the challenge of working with a variety of companies with varying level of needs.
 Most tend to get bored easily, so the challenge offers a great amount of stimulation, and once the situation has stabilized or goals accomplished, they can naturally transition on to the next just as things start to slow down, and they get bored.